Bronny James: Freshman season

 On November 21, 2019, James made his high school debut, scoring 10 points off the bench in a 91–44 win over Montgomery High School.
 On December 14, he scored 15 points, including a go-ahead layup, and was named the game's most valuable player (MVP) in a 59–56 victory over his father's alma mater, St. Vincent–St. Mary High School.
 On January 15, 2020, James scored a season-high 17 points in a 117–62 win over Viewpoint School.
-Five days later, during a Hoophall Classic game against Paul VI Catholic High School, an orange peel was thrown by a young fan at James, causing a brief stoppage of play.
-Although the offender was not immediately identified, a clip of the incident went viral, drawing criticism from James’s father, and the fan issued an apology.
-Sierra Canyon reached the Open Division state championship game, which was canceled due to the COVID-19 pandemic.
-As a freshman, James averaged 4.1 points in 15 minutes per game, as Sierra Canyon finished with a 30–4 record, and was his team's only player to appear in all 34 games of the season.
+Five days later, during a Hoophall Classic game against Paul VI Catholic High School, a spectator threw an orange peel at James, briefly stopping play.
+A clip of the incident went viral, drawing criticism from James’s father, and the spectator apologized.

+Sierra Canyon went 30–4 on the season and reached the Open Division state championship game, which was canceled due to the COVID-19 pandemic.
+As a freshman, James averaged 4.1 points and 15 minutes per game, and was the team's only player to appear in all 34 games.